ashishu007/ashishu007.github.io/blog/_posts/2020-04-17-ICCBR-2020-Conference-Paper.md

 <!-- </div> -->

 <!-- <div style="text-align: justify;"> -->
 There can be a problem with the above equation where the target case has fewer features than the case retrieved from the case-base.
 Let's take an example where the target case has only 10 attributes out of a possible 40.
 In that scenario, cases with more than the 10 attributes will also have the same similarity score as cases with the exact 10 features.
-To counter this problem, we use a different similarity measure (sim<sub>2</sub>), which is the <b>Jaccard Similarity Coefficient (J)</b> described below:
+To counter this problem, we use a different <b>similarity measure (sim<sub>2</sub>)</b>, which is the <b>Jaccard Similarity Coefficient (J)</b> described below:
 <!-- </div> -->

 <div style="text-align: center;">